yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 information about the closest hit, so that we know where to start our next bounce.

 [intersection]: Testing rays against geometry means solving an intersection equation for the two parametric geometries (e.g. ray and triangle).
-The solve usually provides us with both the intersection point, and the distance from the ray origin to the intersection point.
+The solve usually provides us with both the distance to intersection point and the normal of the intersected surface.

-(XXX: Pseudocode)

 ```
-ray_origin:    Vec3;
-ray_direction: Vec3;

-closest_hit_distance: f32
-closest_hit_normal:   Vec3;
+raytrace :: (scene: Scene, primary_ray_origin: Vec3, primary_ray_direction: Vec3) -> Vec3 {
+    ray_origin    := primary_ray_origin;
+    ray_direction := primary_ray_direction;
+    ray_color     := Vec3.{ 1, 1, 1 };

     for 0..bounce_count - 1 {
+        hit_distance: f32
+        hit_normal:   Vec3;
+        hit_material: Material;

-    for spheres {
+        for sphere: scene.spheres {
-        hit, distance, normal := ray_sphere_intersection(ray_origin, ray_direction, it);
+            hit, distance, normal := ray_sphere_intersection(ray_origin, ray_direction, sphere);
-        if hit && distance < closest_hit_distance {
+            if hit && distance < hit_distance {
-            closest_hit_distance = distance;
+                hit_distance = distance;
-            closest_hit_normal   = normal;
+                hit_normal   = normal;
+                hit_material = sphere.material;
             }
         }

-    for planes {
+        for plane: scene.planes {
-        hit, distance, normal := ray_plane_intersection(ray_origin, ray_direction, it);
+            hit, distance, normal := ray_plane_intersection(ray_origin, ray_direction, plane);
-        if hit && distance < closest_hit_distance {
+            if hit && distance < hit_distance {
-            closest_hit_distance = distance;
+                hit_distance = distance;
-            closest_hit_normal   = normal;
+                hit_normal   = normal;
+                hit_material = plane.material;
             }
         }

-    for aaboxes {
+        for aabox: scene.aaboxes {
-        hit, distance, normal := ray_aabox_intersection(ray_origin, ray_direction, it);
+            hit, distance, normal := ray_aabox_intersection(ray_origin, ray_direction, aabox);
-        if hit && distance < closest_hit_distance {
+            if hit && distance < hit_distance {
-            closest_hit_distance = distance;
+                hit_distance = distance;
-            closest_hit_normal   = normal;
+                hit_normal   = normal;
+                hit_material = aabox.material;
             }
         }

-    // XXX: Cast new ray
+        if hit_material.type == .EMISSIVE {
+            ray_color *= hit_material.color;
+            return ray_color;
+        } else {
+            ray_color = attenuate(ray_color, ray_direction, hit_normal, hit_material);
+            ray_origin, ray_direction = bounce(ray_origin, ray_direction, hit_distance, hit_normal, hit_material);
         }
+    }

+    return .{ 0, 0, 0 };
+}

 ```

 Before addressing the elephant in the room and discarding this approach, I want to mention some of its benefits.

 First, there is no need to build acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation does not exactly match what the raytracer needs.
 This is not going to be true for the more sophisticated designs, where a part of the raytracing cost will be spent on organizing data to accelerate raytracing.

-Another good thing about these arrays is that the resulting code is very easy to SIMD.
-Going wide can happen over rays or over geometries, both of which have their advantages and disadvantages.
-When going wide over rays, problems arise with rays diverging, some rays potentially hitting the end of their journey after less bounces than others, meaning we have dead rays in our wide registers, and either have to do something about that, or accept the wasted work.
-This was the route taken by Casey Muratori in his Handmade Ray miniseries: https://guide.handmadehero.org/ray/.
+Another good thing about the array approach is that the resulting code is very easy to SIMD.
+Going wide can happen over rays or over geometries, both of which have their respective strengths and weaknessess.
+When going wide over rays, problems arise with rays diverging, some rays in our SIMD registers potentially hitting the end of their journey after less bounces than others, meaning we end up with potentially dead rays in our wide registers, and either have to do something about that [hot-swapping-rays], or accept the wasted work.
+Going wide over rays was the route taken by Casey Muratori in his Handmade Ray miniseries: https://guide.handmadehero.org/ray/.
 When going wide over geometry, the main downside is the cost of the memory trafic to the CPU.
 Each geometric primitive is loaded to be tested against a ray, evicted by subsequent loads [eviction], only to be loaded again when the next ray is going to need that exact memory [ray-wide-mitigation].

+[hot-swapping-rays]: After we have made a pass over all geometry and we know which rays hit what, we could write out the results for finished rays and load in new ones into our wide registers.
+This would incur some management and complexity overhead, but would also mean we utilize SIMD to the fullest right until the very end where we run out of rays.

 [eviction]: The exact level of eviction (register file, L1, L2, ...) depends on (and gets worse with) the size of the working set.